zalando/postgres-operator/docs/user.md

 Adding existing database schemas to the manifest to create roles for them as well is up the user and not done by the operator.
 Remember that if you don't specify any schema a new database schema called `data` will be created.
+When everything got synced (roles, schemas, extensions), you are free to remove the database from the `databases` section.
+Note, that the operator does not delete database objects or revoke privileges when removed from the manifest.

 ## Resource definition